JordiSeverini/JordiSeverini/README.md

 <br/>

 <div align="center">
  I recently graduated from Lighthouse Labs' cybersecurity bootcamp, earning a diploma.
 To further advance my career, I have also completed the CompTIA Security+ certification and further enhanced my analytical skills through the Applied AI for Cybersecurity Analysts course with UVARO.
-I am actively seeking entry-level positions in cybersecurity or IT and am committed to continuous learning and professional development.
+I have since started my first year at Dalhousie University studying Computer Science.